cordero-c-perez/Projects/README.md

 #### tsa\_main\_html.html

-Browser compatible output of tsa\_main\_html file.
+Browser compatible output of tsa\_main\_html.rmd file.

 #### tsa\_main.r

-A script file containg just the code used in the tsa\_main.rmd file.
+A script file containing the code used in the “.rmd” files.

 #### README.rmd

-A markdown file with an output converted to “.md” for easy github compatibility and readability directly in the viewer.
-This file just generates a README.md file for the repository.
+This file creates a README.md file for the repository.

-#### Note: Time series data is not provided in the repository.
+###### Note: the data is not provided in the repository as it is large and publicly accessible.